Rapptz/discord.py/docs/guide/reactions.rst

 .. note::

     You must have the permission :attr:`~Permissions.read_message_history` to add reactions.

-If no one else has reacted to the message using this emoji, you will also need the :attr:`~Permissions.add_reactions` permission.
+    Additionally, if no one else has reacted to the message using this emoji, you will also need the :attr:`~Permissions.add_reactions` permission.

 :meth:`~Message.add_reaction` can also take many types, not just :class:`str`.
 This includes :class:`~Emoji` or :class:`~PartialEmoji`.
 For example, the following shows an alternative way to add a custom emoji reaction: